-- NEW Document: Resources and Strategies to Support Children with Disabilities and their Families During COVID-19 : This resource, jointly created by the Office of Special Education Programs (OSEP), the Early Childhood Technical Assistance Center (ECTA), the Office of Head Start (OHS), and the OHS TA National Centers may be helpful when seeking guidance and resources to help leaders, services providers, teachers, support staff, children, and families during this re-opening and continuity of services.
+- Resources and Strategies to Support Children with Disabilities and their Families During COVID-19 : This resource, jointly created by the Office of Special Education Programs (OSEP), the Early Childhood Technical Assistance Center (ECTA), the Office of Head Start (OHS), and the OHS TA National Centers may be helpful when seeking guidance and resources to help leaders, services providers, teachers, support staff, children, and families during this re-opening and continuity of services.

 Information Briefs on Evidence-Based and Promising Practices to Support Continuity of Learning